Write to Publish

 First and most important: I don't rush the writing or editing.
 I did that early in my career and hit burnout.
 Writing is so much more fun when it doesn't feel like a job, but the truth is, writing is a lot of work.
 It comes with stress over deadlines, fretting over whether a book is good enough, and anxiety in those days leading up to the moment when our "baby" is released into the world.

-Stage 2 ~ After I finish a book, I pass along the printed pages to my mother, who acts as my beta-reader.
+Stage 2 ~ After I finish a book, I pass along the printed pages to my mother, who acts as my primary beta-reader.
 She's brutal and it takes a lot of mental preparation to go over her comments.
 Her read-through takes a week or two and then the revisions take 2-3 more weeks due to rewrites.
 It's a fraction of that time for short stories.
 I also read through a paper version at this stage.
 I also run the manuscript through a couple of editing programs to catch errors I'd be too embarrassed for my editor to see (it misses a lot).

-Stage 3 ~ The manuscript goes to my editor for the first round of edits, which include a combination of substantive and line edits.
+Stage 3 ~ The manuscript then goes to my editor for the first round of edits, which include a combination of substantive and line edits.
 She'll suggest places where the plot is missing something, sentences that need tightening up, or ask for clarification in areas that don't quite make sense.
 Thankfully, there's never too much to fix in the substantive stage.
 We'll go back and forth 3-4 times during this stage (lots of fun comments), and depending upon schedules and manuscript length, this can take between 2-5 weeks.
 After all, she has other authors whose books need and deserve attention.

 Stage 4 ~ Copy edits.
-My editor often combines elements of stage 3 and 4, but this is where she really goes through every line on a technical level.
+My editor often combines elements of stages 3 and 4, but this is where she really goes through every line on a technical level.